 - Un-shined shoes

-Here are some cropped pictures to show you what I mean (faces not shown to protect the guilty):
+Here are some cropped pictures to show you what I mean (faces hidden to protect the guilty):

-Your dress has been perfectly fitted and tailored with multiple fittings.
+Her dress has been perfectly fitted and tailored during multiple fittings.

 Reason 3.
 Confidence